TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 (g) material or links to material that exploits people in a sexual, violent or other manner, or solicits personal information from anyone under 18.

-**You may not use Your Monster job posting or Monster Networking to:**
+**You may not use Your Monster job posting, Monster Networking, or Profiles to:**

 (a) post jobs in a manner that does not comply with applicable local, national and international laws, including but not limited to laws relating to labor and employment, equal employment opportunity and employment eligibility requirements, data privacy, data access and use, and intellectual property;